kernelorg-mirror/docs_docsko_korg/source/pgpkeys.rst

     gpg -a --export your@email.addr > export.asc

 Then upload export.asc to https://keys.openpgp.org/upload/.
-We perform weekly updates to pgpkeys.git with the latest key data from keys.openpgp.org.
+We perform periodic updates to pgpkeys.git with the latest key data from keys.openpgp.org.

+If the update is urgent, such as when you need to revoke a key or update the expiration date on a key that's about to expire, follow the "Submitting keys to the keyring" procedure described above.